Taming the monsters: Helping children deal with their fears

 Young children have vivid imaginations.
 They may find it hard to understand the difference between reality and fantasy.

-By age 3 years, your child should be able to separate from you with little clinging or crying, and even the most fearful 3-year-old should adapt to a new situation within a few weeks.
+By 3 years old, your child should be able to separate from you with little clinging or crying.
+Even the most fearful 3 year old should adapt to a new situation within a few weeks.
 If not, mention it to her doctor.

-A toddler will conjure up imaginary dangers out of shadows in a dark room or a mask covering a familiar face.
-Everyday situations may frighten him, such as bedtime, or going to the doctor.
+A toddler will think up imaginary dangers out of shadows in a dark room or a mask covering a familiar face.
+Everyday situations may frighten him, such aos bedtime, or going to the dctor.
 He may fear things that make a loud noise he can’t understand, like a vacuum cleaner or flushing toilet.
 To an adult, toddlers’ fears may be rational or irrational.
 Either way, it’s important to take your child’s fears seriously.
 Never make fun of her for being afraid.

 At this age, children are concrete thinkers (they believe what you say in a literal way).
 They can become frightened by remarks or jokes from adults.
 Be mindful what you say in front of your child.